Professional Dental Cleanings in Twin Falls, ID

 Why Is Oral Hygiene So Important?

 Neglecting your oral hygiene can take a toll on your overall health.
 Periodontal disease occurs when the gums begin to pull away from the teeth due to a lack of proper care.
 Deep pockets form along the gumline that harbor bacteria.
 According to the American Academy of Periodontology, the inflammation associated with periodontal disease may exacerbate existing conditions like diabetes and heart disease.
 Bacterial growth in the mouth, if it remains unchecked, may even spread to the lungs, causing respiratory problems.

 Practicing good oral hygiene at home is crucial for maintaining healthy teeth and gums.
 However, no amount of brushing and flossing can replace the preventative benefits of a professional dental cleaning and exam.
 Dental hygienists have specialized tools and skills that allow them to achieve a deeper, more thorough cleaning than you can get by simply brushing and flossing.

 Valerie Steinmetz, our friendly registered dental hygienist, has been practicing at our office for more than ten years.
 During your visit, Valerie will use her expertise and gentle touch to:

 - Conduct a thorough examination of your mouth, looking for signs of oral disease

 - Gently remove tartar and plaque using specialized tools and techniques

 - Perform fluoride treatments and apply sealants as needed

 - Answer oral health-related questions and make recommendations

 By practicing good oral hygiene and scheduling regular dental exams, you greatly reduce your risk of needing costly, time-consuming treatments down the road.
-If you have questions about oral hygiene, or if it’s been too long since your last visit, please call the office of Mark W. Wright, DDS, to schedule an appointment.
+If you have questions about oral hygiene, or if it’s been too long since your last visit, please call the dental office of Mark W. Wright, DDS, to schedule an appointment.